E2E Spoken Entity Extraction for Virtual Agents: Method

 \section{Method}

 We rethink ASR not only to be a transcription system but an E2E speech based encoder that can extract human-readable entities thus, learning to ignore, normalize and generate only target entity tokens directly from speech.
-In addition, we adopt a method to compute the confidence score for the entity extraction system, which can be used to improve the precision of entity extraction.
-We compare our 1-step approach to \cite{singla2022seq} 2-step approach for cascading ASR and NL (seq-2-seq) component for automatic name capture.